 Our commitment to innovative teaching has witnessed more than a dozen teaching awards won by Queen’s historians in recent years.

 Research expertise and projects range from those engaged with intellectual history through to public history focused projects with immediate impact outside academia.
-These four examples of recent projects provide a flavour of the range of research in History at Queen's.

 Welcome to the Queen’s History webpages.
 I hope you are interested and excited by what you read on them and that you will consider joining us, as an undergraduate student, a student on one of our newly revamped MA programmes, as doctoral candidate or as collaborator or partner in one of our many areas of research expertise.
 Belfast is a fascinating city in which to be a historian and we have a vibrant community here at QUB History.
 Professor Sean O'Connell